ethan-yws/stocker-manager-app/README.md

 ## User Manual

+- Use Search Bar to add new ticker by entering ticker symbol (press ENTER key)
 - Click the Dollar Icon (Balance) to navigate to Wallet Page
 - Click the Profile Icon to view your current share holdings
 - Click the Logo (Stock Manager App text) to navigate to Home Screen